How to test Selling Partner API endpoints

 Important

-If you are calling a restricted operation to access a customer's Personally Identifiable Information (PII) such as buyer's shipping address, pass a Restricted Data Token (RDT) in the request headers instead of an LWA access token.
+If you are calling a restricted operation to access a customer's Personally Identifiable Information (PII), such as buyer information or a shipping address, pass a Restricted Data Token (RDT) in the request headers instead of an LWA access token.
 You can call the createRestrictedDataToken operation in Tokens API to get a Restricted Data Token (RDT) for one or more restricted resources that you specify.

 2708